Table Of Contents

 Macarons Are Made With Almonds, Egg-whites And Sugar

-And as you can see, the shape is round and flat.
+And as you can see, the shape is round and flat, and for those who don’t speak French, it consists of egg-white, sugar and almonds.
 There is no mention of coconut anywhere.

 The only other cookies macarons have something in common with are Italian amaretti biscuits – these are made with the same ingredients, but they are distinctly flavoured with apricot kernels, and their texture is crisp, rather than the melt in the mouth of macarons.

 In addition, macarons are usually (although NOT traditionally) sandwiched in pairs with a flavored buttercream, or other filling.
 The individual macarons are called coques which means shells in English.
 You pronounce coques like this:

 Ladurée and the evolution of Macarons